How should a Christian view fascism?Question: "How should a Christian view fascism?"

 In the final analysis, fascism is a dangerous movement.
 There are a number of aspects of it that are troubling to freedom-loving people, and the racial aspect can be condemned on biblical grounds.
-However, it is unfair to identify political opponents as “fascist” because they are strong leaders, want to put “America first,” or oppose unrestricted immigration.
+However, it is unfair to identify political opponents as “fascist” simply because you strongly disagree with their political viewpoints.

 Recommended Resource: When a Nation Forgets God: 7 Lessons We Must Learn from Nazi Germany by Erwin Lutzer

 More insights from your Bible study - Get Started with Logos Bible Software for Free!

 What does the Bible say about capitalism?

 What does the Bible say about social justice?